turlodales/SpinSettings-3-iPadSO/README.md

 myself to prove that even someone like me with dyslexia can do something to help the jailbreaking community

-FreeNAS OS for my Home Server's
+TrueNAS OS for my Home Server's

 Youtube for the vid's that have helped me do this I will list them all soon more to follow when I have spoken to them if I can post they vids

-In case anyone is wondering I started using jailbroken devices from the iPhone original 2G,3GS,4S,5S,6S+,8+ I do like the S models.
-I only have 2 iPads Air 2 and Pro 12.9.
-I have the Apple TV 3 and 4 sadly both not jailbroken yet and I have the Apple Watch 1st gen. I now have the iPhone 5C I got of eBay on 10.3.3 and got my iPhone 6 off my mate sadly I don't have any of the SHSH2 blobs saved I just want to help put something back into the community.
+In case anyone is wondering I started using jailbroken devices from the iPhone original 2G,3GS,4S,5S,6S+,8+,11 Pro Max I do like the S models.
+I only have 2 iPads Air 2 and Pro 12.9 (1st gen) & Pro 12.9 (3rd gen).
+I have the Apple TV 3 non JB and Apple TV 4 jailbroken and I have the Apple Watch 1st gen & 6th gen. I now have the iPhone 5C I got of eBay on 10.3.3 and got my iPhone 6 off my mate sadly I don't have any of the SHSH2 blobs saved I just want to help put something back into the community.

+for my full list of devices https://github.com/turlodales/my-own-devices (Updated Regularly)